ShinobuAmasaki/ShinobuAmasaki.github.io/README.md

 Any unauthorized duplication of articles provided by this repository is prohibited.
 See [LICENSE](LICENSE).

-However, the source code in the `sample-codes` directory is provided under the MIT License.
-See [sample-codes/LICENSE](sample-codes/LICENSE).
+However, the source code in the `sample-code` directory is provided under the MIT License.
+See [sample-code/LICENSE](sample-code/LICENSE).